-An electric fan it is handy device to have on those hot and humid days.
+An electric fan is a handy device on those hot and humid days.

-So, it is good to know how much electricity does an electric fan use and how much money it is going to cost us to keep the fan running.
+And, it is good to know how much electricity an electric fan uses and how much money it will cost us to keep it running.

 TABLE OF CONTENTS – QUICK NAVIGATION

-To find out the electricity usage, first you need to know how many watts does your electric fan consume.
+To determine the electricity usage, first you need to know how many watts your electric fan consumes.

-This information can be can be found on the fan’s specifications label or by searching from it on the manufacturer’s website.
+This information can be found on the fan’s specifications label or by searching for it on the manufacturer’s website.

-Just note that if your electric fan has as an option to adjust the air flow intensity level, the electricity usage will vary between levels.
+Just note that if your electric fan can adjust the airflow intensity level, electricity usage will vary between levels.

-This is, if your electric fan it is rated with a power of 45 Watts, only the strongest air flow level will consume 45 Watts while the lowest or intermediate air flow levels will consume less electricity.
+If your electric fan is rated with a power of 45 Watts, only the strongest airflow level will consume 45 Watts.
+In contrast, the lowest or intermediate air flow levels will consume less electricity.

 The only way to accurately know an electric fan power consumption over time it is to use a plug in power meter to measure the electricity usage.